M1nTT/Python-The.Learning.Path/Summarization.md

 ****

-#### Other
+## Other

-* Operation priority

-The abbreviation PEMDAS is used to aid in memorization, and its meaning is "Parentheses, Exponents, Multiplication, Division, Addition, Subtraction. " Multiplication and division is one level, addition and subtraction is one level, from left to right, that is: PE(M&D)(A&S)

-* Single / Double quotation marks
+##### Single / Double quotation marks

 Both single and double quotes can be used when creating strings, but generally single quotes are used to create short strings.

 If you need to use quotes in a string, it is better to use single quotes for the outer part and double quotes for the content.

-* Single- and double-quote transliteration
+##### Single- and double-quote transliteration

-"I am 6'2\" tall."    # Translate the "single quotes" in the string: '2\" "I am 6\'2" tall."    # Translate the "double quotes" in the string: \'2" or just use (""") to enclose the content without paraphrasing.
+"I am 6'2\" tall."    # Translate the "single quotes" in the string: '2\"

+"I am 6\'2" tall."    # Translate the "double quotes" in the string: \'2"

+or just use (""") to enclose the content without paraphrasing.

-* Query command documentation - `pydoc`
+##### Query command documentation - `pydoc`

 Query input command
 ```python